Multilingual Routing in Mixture-of-Experts: Related Work on Multilingual LLMs

 \section{Related Work on Multilingual LLMs}

 Before the massive scaling of decoder-only LLMs, smaller encoder-decoder models were subject to the \textit{curse of multilinguality}, where adding more languages hurt performance in other languages due to limited representational capacity \citep{conneau-etal-2020-unsupervised, pfeiffer-etal-2022-lifting}.
 Cross-lingual embedding alignment was commonplace with such models in order to unify feature spaces and facilitate multilingual generalization \citep{zhou-etal-2016-cross, schwenk-douze-2017-learning, ouyang-etal-2021-ernie, patra-etal-2023-beyond}.
 But with the shift to decoder-only LLMs, this approach became no longer viable.
 Nonetheless, these LLMs implicitly learn shared feature representations.
 As noted previously, many works have concluded through different approaches that the middle decoder layers of an LLM contain joint language representations (albeit English-centric), while the first and last layers primarily map language-specific representations to and from this space \citep{kojima-etal-2024-multilingual, wendler-etal-2024-llamas, tang-etal-2024-language, alabi-etal-2024-hidden}.
-As models have become larger and more trained, this phenomenon has become more evident \citep{chen2025emergenceabstractthoughtlarge} and modular \citep{bandarkar2025layer}. \citet{wu2025the} finds that this semantic space extends beyond natural languages, to encompass numbers, computer languages, and different input modalities.
+As model size and training has been scaled, this phenomenon has become more evident \citep{chen2025emergenceabstractthoughtlarge} and modular \citep{bandarkar2025layer}. \citet{wu2025the} finds that this semantic space extends beyond natural languages, to encompass numbers, computer languages, and different input modalities.